-Isotonic and Isosmotic are types of solutions and terms that are often encountered in chemistry labs.
-Many remain confused about the difference between the two types of solutions believing them to be same.
-However, they are not same and their differences will be highlighted in this article.
+Isotonic and Isosmotic are types of solutions and terms that we often encounter in chemistry labs.
+Many remain confused about the difference between the two types of solutions believing that they are the same.
+However, they are not same and we will highlight their differences in this article.

-To understand Isosmotic and isotonic solutions we have to realize that they are either penetrating solutes or non penetrating solutes.
-Isotonic is when a solution have the same salt concentration as blood and cells of human body.
-Isosmotic is when two solutions have same number of solutes.
+Solutes are the substances that dissolve in a solution.
+To understand Isosmotic and isotonic solutions we have to realize that they are either penetrating solutes or non-penetrating solutes.
 Penetrating solutes are those which can pass through membranes of the cell affecting the osmotic pressure across the membrane.
-On the other hand, non penetrating solutes cannot pass through the membrane which is why they only affect tonicity.
+On the other hand, non-penetrating solutes cannot pass through the membrane which is why they only affect tonicity.

 Isotonic is when a solution has the same salt concentration as blood and cells of human body.
 Isotonic solutions contain only non-penetrating solutes and it refers to solutions having same osmotic pressure as the cells they surround.

 Moreover, they do not absorb anything from the cell and vice versa (cells also do not absorb solutes from these solutions).
 For example, a solution that is 154 mMNaCl is isotonic for human beings.

 Isosmotic is when two solutions have the same number of solutes.
 Thus despite the fact that they have the same osmotic pressure as the cell, they surround.
 They contain penetrating solutes that can enter and increase the osmotic pressure of the cell.
 When the osmotic pressure of the cell increases causing the cell to absorb water from the medium, it reaches equilibrium and osmotic pressure equals on both sides.
 This may have an effect on the cell so that it may burst finally.